-Who Can Vote: Only holders of our common stock, par value \$0.01 per share (common stock), and shares of Series A Convertible Preferred Stock, liquidation preference \$1,000 per share (Series A Convertible Preferred Stock) at the close of business on March 10, 2020 will be entitled to receive notice of, and to vote at, the Annual Meeting.
+Who Can Vote: Only holders of our common stock, par value \$0.01 per share (common stock), and shares of Series A Convertible Preferred Stock, liquidation preference \$1,000 per share (Series A Convertible Preferred Stock) at the close of business on March 9, 2021 will be entitled to receive notice of, and to vote at, the Annual Meeting.

 Proxy Voting: Your Vote is Important.
 Please vote your shares at your earliest convenience.
 This will ensure the presence of a quorum at the meeting.
 Promptly voting your shares via the Internet, by telephone, or, if you request printed copies of the proxy materials by mail, by signing, dating and returning the enclosed proxy card or voting instruction form will save the expenses and extra work of solicitation.
 If you request printed copies of the proxy materials by mail and you wish to vote by mail, we have enclosed an envelope, postage prepaid if mailed in the United States.
 Submitting your proxy now will not prevent you from voting your shares at the meeting, as your proxy is revocable at your option.
-You may revoke your proxy at any time before it is voted by delivering to the Company a subsequently executed proxy or a written notice of revocation or by voting in person at the Annual Meeting.
+You may revoke your proxy at any time before it is voted by delivering to the Company a subsequently executed proxy or a written notice of revocation or by voting at the Annual Meeting by following the instructions above under "Access to Virtual Meeting."